jordan4ibanez/Formine/README.md

 real(real64)
 real(c_double)

-(maybe should still use iso_c_bindings wordings when writing C wrappers though)

-going to need to replace the uint with logical(int32) https://www.ibm.com/docs/en/xl-c-aix/13.1.2?topic=fortran-corresponding-data-types
+(Just use C types so it's easier to understand)

 Allocatable - Will automatically deallocate once the variable goes out of scope.
 Do not manually deallocate cause that's dumb.
 Pointer - Will NOT automatically deallocate.